NOTE: It’s July of 2019 and I just realized how horrifically old and out-of-date this page is. So I’m giving it a rewrite.

-Heather Grove grew up in Vermont (mostly), then ran off to Boston and the Massachusetts Institute of Technology as soon as she hit college age.
-Not long afterward she dropped out, largely due to the unexpected discovery that she had bipolar disorder*.
-She worked at MIT as a secretary for eight years, first in the Center for Theoretical Physics, where typesetting many physics equations in LaTeX caused her to develop severe tendonitis in both hands and arms.
-Thanks to a special keyboard, she was able to keep typing, however.
-Next she worked at MIT’s Lab for Computer Science, and she continued to write and roleplay in her spare time.
-These hobbies led her to meet Jeffrey, the love of her life, at a roleplaying game, and after a handful of years they got married.
+I grew up in Vermont (mostly), then ran off to Boston and the Massachusetts Institute of Technology as soon as I hit college age.
+Not long afterward I dropped out for various reasons.
+I worked at MIT as a secretary for eight years, first in the Center for Theoretical Physics, and then at MIT’s Lab for Computer Science, and I continued to write and roleplay in my spare time.

-In 1995 Heather started writing for White Wolf’s Wraith line, then ended up writing for many of their other game lines too.
-Eventually she made the move to writing full-time, which is probably the most positive proof that she’s insane.
-Shortly afterward the happy couple realized that living in Boston was ridiculously expensive for a place that had no trees, and they moved to New Hampshire.
-Heather also spent several years taking night courses in the social sciences at Harvard, but she moved out of the area before completing her degree.
+In 1995 I started writing for White Wolf’s Wraith line, then ended up writing for many of their other game lines too.
+I also spent several years taking night courses in the social sciences at Harvard, but I moved out of the area before completing my degree.

 If you wish, you can look at my publication list.
-At the bottom you’ll find links to reviews of some of the various books and stories I’ve worked on.
-In addition to the material there, this web site contains thousands of articles—all of which have now been transformed into blog format, since, well, back when we started this site there were no blogs.
-My output varies wildly with my ability to concentrate, my energy level, and what state my medications are in at the moment.
-So while I absolutely love reviewing books (and kitchenware!) these days, the blog sometimes sits idle for long periods of time.
+In addition to the material there, this web site contains thousands of articles—all of which have now been transformed into blog format, since, well, back when I started this site there were no blogs.
+My output varies with my ability to concentrate, my energy level, and now, my studies.
+So while I absolutely love reviewing books (and kitchenware!), the blog sometimes sits idle for a while.